 Bob Wills and the Texas Playboys, fathers of western swing music, began their careers in Oklahoma.

-In Yukon, Oklahoma it is illegal to tether your horse in front of city hall.
+It is illegal to tether your horse in front of city hall in Yukon, Oklahoma.